Adopting a senior animal: Agatha’s story

 Have you ever thought about adopting a senior animal?
 Senior animals make wonderful companions, but sadly many are overlooked by adopters.

-Here are some of the many advantages to adopting a senior companion animal:
+Here are some of the many advantages of adopting a senior animal:

-• Most senior animals are already housebroken, and often don’t require frequent potty breaks late at night, like younger furry friends.
+• Most senior animals are already housetrained, and often don’t require frequent potty breaks late at night, like younger furry friends.

 • Mature animals are less likely to chew household items and be rough with furniture like a puppy or kitten, especially when provided with appropriate toys.